dehort/tenant-utils/cmd/org-id-column-populator/README.md

 ```

 To run the job, save the CJI from above to a file (deploy/run_org_id_populator.yaml) and apply it using `oc apply -f deploy/run_org_id_populator.yaml`.

+Unfortunately, it is not possible to manually run the job in the prod environment.
+You will need to get a member
+of the dev-prod team to kick off the job for you.

 You can check the status of the job using the `oc get cji` command: